This post may contain affiliate links. Please read our disclosure policy.

-Variations of this recipe have been popular in church cookbooks since the 70s.
-The casserole itself has been a favorite at picnics and potlucks for just as long.
+Variations of this recipe have been popular in church cookbooks since the 1970s, and the casserole itself has been a favorite at picnics and potlucks for just as long.

-My version adds 2 pounds of ground meat to keep my family full, a biscuit crust, fresh tomatoes, and a creamy cheesy topping.
-I started making this when the kids were younger and I swear they had hollow legs they could eat so much.
-This is one of the best casseroles for filling them up and it’s still a huge family fav!
+My version adds 2 pounds of ground meat to keep my family full, a biscuit crust, fresh tomatoes, and a creamy, cheesy topping.
+I started making this when the kids were younger, and I swear, they had hollow legs…they could eat so much.
+This is a great casserole for filling them up, and it’s still a huge family favorite!

 This is no one-trick pony either.
-I’ve got plenty more casseroles sure to satisfy cowboys and city slickers alike—try hamburger casserole, sloppy Joe casserole, taco casserole, and cowboy casserole.
+I’ve got plenty more casseroles sure to satisfy cowboys and city slickers alike—try hamburger casserole, sloppy Joe casserole, and cowboy casserole.
+If you love cozy baked dinners like this, take a look at my full collection of Casserole Recipes.

 Why is it called John Wayne Casserole?

 Interesting story!
-Well, allegedly, John Wayne himself actually contribute the original recipe in 1979, to a cookbook titled, Cooking with Love from Cara and Her Friends, written by Cara Connery.
+Well, allegedly, John Wayne himself contributed the original recipe in 1979 to a cookbook titled Cooking with Love from Cara and Her Friends, written by Cara Connery.
 The cookbook was a fundraiser for the American Cancer Society.

-The original John Wayne casserole recipe appears to have many of the same ingredients as my recipe but is a simpler version.
+The original John Wayne casserole recipe appears to have many of the same ingredients as my recipe, but it is a simpler version.

 John Wayne Casserole Ingredients You’ll Need:

-- Red Bell Pepper or Green Bell Pepper: I like the red variety because it’s a bit sweeter.
+- Red Bell Pepper or Green Bell Peppers: I like the red variety because it’s a bit sweeter than the green pepper.

-- Ground Beef: I use 80/20 lean to fat ratio ground beef.
-You can use a lower fat version or even ground turkey if you prefer.
+- Ground Beef: I use ground beef with an 80/20 lean-to-fat ratio.
+You can use a lower-fat version or even ground turkey if you prefer.

-- Taco Seasoning: I choose mild taco seasoning to keep it kid friendly.
+- Taco Seasoning: I chose mild taco seasoning to keep it kid-friendly.

 - Water: Plain ol’ tap.

-- Bisquick mix: I use the original version of Bisquick.
+- Biscuit Mix: I use the original version of Bisquick.

 - Mayonnaise: I use Best Foods.